CCurl/c4/README.md

 - User-defined words ARE case sensitive.
 - The dictionary is separated from the CODE.
 - There is no ELSE, only IF/THEN.
 This is consistent with ColorForth.
-- A dictionary entry looks like this: (xt,flags,lexicon,word-len,word,null terminator).
+- A dictionary entry looks like this: (xt,flags,lexicon,word-len,word(15),null terminator).
 - The maximum length of a word is configurable. (#define NAME_LEN xx)
 - The number of available dictionary entries is configurable. (#define DICT_SZ xxx)
 - To save space, code addresses are 2 bytes, so code space is limited to 16 bits (64kb).
 - All CODE addresses are offsets into the CODE space, not absolute addresses.
 - HERE is also an offset into the CODE space, not an absolute address.
+- LAST is also an offset into the CODE space, not an absolute address.
 - The VARIABLE space is separated from the CODE space, and can be larger than 64kb.
 - VHERE is a 32-bit offset to the first available byte in the VARIABLE space.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.